A high quality down jacket is one of the best investments for any adventurer.

 Cons: High price, hand pockets are quite shallow

-The Arc’teryx Cerium LT is not only the lightest jacket on this list at an incredible 280g, but it is also one of the warmest offering an 850 fill power rating.
+The Arc’teryx Cerium LT is not only the lightest jacket on this list at an incredible 280g, but it also has the highest quality insulation, with an 850 fill power rating.

 Unlike many of the other options listed, the Cerium LT comes with a separate stuff sack rather than being able to compress down into one of the pockets.

-Overall, the Arc’teryx looks and feels great, the stitching is excellent and the lines are clean so you’re unlikely to find any loose threads.
-The top quality and high-performance design come with a higher price tag so you can expect to pay a bit more than the average down jacket.
+Mind you, the high-quality and performance materials come with a higher price tag so you can expect to pay a bit more than the average down jacket.

 Fill Rating: 800